ermiasgelaye/Yelp-Challenge/README.md

 Project Main Question:

-What are the most yelp restaurants rating,reviews and pricing turnout among the top four largest cities in North America (New-York, Los Angeles, Chicago, and Toronto) ?
+What are the most yelp restaurants and categories rating, reviews, and pricing turnout among the top four largest citiesa, and thir suburb areas in North America (New-York, Los Angeles, Chicago, and Toronto) ?

 Detail Project Question: